osfanbuff63/VanillaPlusPlus/DEVELOPER-README.md

 Contact us in Discord if you have ideas on how to streamline this process while still testing the pack in the launchers.

-1. Download the latest modpack version to CurseForge Launcher
+1. Download the latest modpack version to MultiMC.
 2. Do changes, test
 3. Update the version with `Version update.py`
-4. Export to ZIP manually via CurseForge Launcher's option
-5. Copy to MultiMC using `CurseForge to MultiMC-Git.py`
-   * If needed, change the Minecraft version in the script
-6. Run it in MultiMC, test
 7. Export to ZIP manually via MultiMC's option
 8. Run `MultiMC to Git.py` to reflect manifest updates in Git and streamline MultiMC ZIP's manifest
 9. Run `CurseForge to Packwiz-Modrinth.py`